beejjorgensen/bgnet/src/bgnet.md

 tell you how many entries have a non-zero `revents` field (so you can stop scanning after you find that many).

-A couple questions might come up here: how to I add new file descriptors to the set I pass to `poll()`?
+A couple questions might come up here: how to add new file descriptors to the set I pass to `poll()`?
 For this, simply make sure you have enough space in the array for all you need, or `realloc()` more space as needed.